jpwoodbu/ari-backup/README.md

 sys     0m8.253s
 ```

-If you have cron setup to email you when there's output like this, then you'll
+If you have cron set up to email you when there's output like this, then you'll
 have a handy (or annoying) email reporting whether your backups ran
 successfully each time.